 Many years before, when I was still a summer help, and when I was a janitor, there was an electrician at our plant named Mel Woodring.
-Mel had decided that he didn’t have a future at our plant so he applied for a job at Muskogee.
-Of course, Bill Bennett and Leroy Godfrey (or was it Jackie Smith?) were glad to give him a glowing recommendation because they thought that when Mel left, it gave them an opportunity to hire someone that would…. let us say… fit their culture in a more effective manner.
+Mel had decided that he didn’t have a future at our plant, so he applied for a job at Muskogee.
+Of course, Bill Bennett and Leroy Godfrey (or was it Jackie Smith at that time?) were glad to give him a glowing recommendation because they thought that when Mel left, it gave them an opportunity to hire someone that would…. let us say… fit their culture in a more effective manner.

-Because I was a janitor at this time, I was not eligible to apply for an Electrical job, even though Charles Foster had become my mentor and had me begin taking electrical courses through the company.
+Because I was a janitor at this time, I was not eligible to apply for an Electrical job, even though Charles Foster had become my mentor and had me beginning to take electrical courses through the company.

-Not only was the Horseshoe plant in a state of shock, but so was Randy Oxley.
+Not only was the Horseshoe Lake plant in a state of shock, but so was Randy Oxley.
 This meant that there wasn’t going to be an opening in the electric shop, and all of his “schmoozing” had been for naught.
 I could tell by the look on the face of Joe Balkenbush that he wasn’t buying Randy’s story anyway and was probably going to warn Ellis Rook about Randy by putting in a good “truthful” word about him.